VitorBrangioni/postgres-realtime/readme.md

 ## POSTGRES REALTIME

-Realtime application using Supabase to listen events in postgres and Socket.io to send this database change to client.
+Realtime application using Supabase to listen events in postgres and Socket.io to send this database changes to client.

 ### How to run